Soccer on ESPN/ABC: Bundesliga

 ESPN won the rights to the Bundesliga again starting with the 2020–21 season, as well as Supercup (before the league season starts).
 All matches will air on ESPN+ with at least four matches per year airing on the linear TV channels.
 The last time ESPN previously aired the league was in 2011–12.
 Linear TV matches are preceded by a 30-minute pregame show as well as a digital prematch show with postmatch coverage on ESPN+.
-Derek Rae and Lutz Pfannenstiel are the lead broadcast team since 2021–22.
-Also, Mark Donaldson, Ross Dyer, Jonathan Yardley and Steve Cangialosi are one of the other play-by-play announcers while Kasey Keller, Janusz Michallik, and Stewart Robson are working as other color commentators. while the ESPN+ matches are commentated by world feed.
+Derek Rae and Stewart Robson are the lead broadcast team since 2021–22.
+Also, Mark Donaldson, Ross Dyer, Jonathan Yardley, Steve Cangialosi, Jon Champion and Rob Palmer are one other play-by-play announcers while Lutz Pfannenstiel, Kasey Keller, Janusz Michallik, and Alejandro Moreno are working as other color commentators. while the ESPN+ matches are commentated by world feed.
 Studio coverage is hosted by Kay Murray on TV or Dan Thomas on digital alongside Craig Burley, Jan Åge Fjørtoft, Keller, Jürgen Klinsmann, Steve Cherundolo, and reporter Archie Rhind-Tutt.
 The Bundesliga on ABC debuted in 2021 with Bayern vs. BVB.
-Rae and Twellman called the match while Kay Murray hosted in the studio with analysts Twellman and Klinsmann.
+Rae and Taylor Twellman called the match while Kay Murray hosted in the studio with analysts Twellman and Klinsmann.

 ESPN also broadcasts the second-tier competition, the 2.
 Bundesliga.
 Every week, at least one match is broadcast on ESPN+, with Ross Dyer or Jonathan Yardley calling the action.

 DFB-Pokal

 ESPN also air the German domestic cup, the DFB Pokal.
-Early round matches usually air on ESPN3 and commentated by world feed.
-From quarterfinal, matches is airing on linear TV channels, mostly on ESPNews and ESPN2 with commentary provided by Derek Rae, Ross Dyer or Steve Cangialosi alongside Taylor Twellman, Kasey Keller or Lutz Pfannenstiel.
+Early round matches usually air on ESPN+ and commentated by world feed.
+From the quarterfinals onward, matches is airing on linear ESPN networks with commentary provided by Derek Rae, Ross Dyer, Steve Cangialosi, or Jon Champion alongside Taylor Twellman, Kasey Keller, Stewart Robson, or Lutz Pfannenstiel.